Personal Property

 Mother talking to her 2 daughters about transfer of property after her death

-Let's talk about one of the most common questions I get from clients: "How can I transfer my property to my children without going through probate court?"
+Let's talk about one of the most common questions I get from clients: "How can I transfer property to my children without going through probate court?"

 It's a great question.
 Here's why people ask it: When you have a Will, it usually needs to go through probate court after you pass away.
 This means your executor might need to hire an attorney and wait for legal permissions before distributing anything.
 Not exactly what most people want to leave their loved ones dealing with.